UKCloud/documentation/articles/vmware/vmw-how-manage-vcd-permissions.md

 ## Configuring permissions

-To configure permissions for a portal user:
+To configure permissions for a Portal user:

 1. Log in to the UKCloud Portal as an administrator.